 Female: Subscribers whose known or predicted gender is Female.

 Male: Subscribers whose known or predicted gender is Male.

 No Purchases In Past 30 Days: Customers who have purchased at least 30 days ago.

 No Purchases In Past 90 Days: Customers who have purchased at least 90 days ago.

 Opened Email In Past 30 Days: Subscribers who have opened an email in the last 30 days.
 This includes all users in the "Clicked Email In Past 30 Days" segment.

 Repeat Purchases: Customers with more than one purchase.

-Subscribed Email Customers: All users with known email addresses who have not unsubscribed from email.
+Subscribed Email Customers: All users with known email addresses who have not unsubscribed from receiving email.

 Viewed Site In Past 30 Days: Users with known email addresses who have visited your website in the last 30 days.